PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-06 07:42:50
+Last updated: 2024-04-06 07:43:23
-Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun
+Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher